Use NGINX Ingress

 ack-ingress-nginx-v1-edge-controller-7d57b84c88-fqvj8 1/1 Running 0 17s 10.10.1.1 edge-node-2 <none> <none>

-4. Run the following command to check the status of the NGINX Ingress controller Service in the edge node pool:
+4. Check the NGINX Ingress controller Service status in the edge node pool:

 kubectl get svc -n ingress-edge